 Once installed you can quickly use a button to duplicate pages, blog posts and product listings.
 This makes it easy to set up a template to use for multiple things.

 Tracking Code manager

 One thing Google doesn’t like is 404 and 301 redirects.
 They can really harm your ranking.
-With this plugin, it will tell you of any broken pages and you can set up redirects for them.
-Very useful.
+With the redirection plugin, it will tell you of any broken pages and you can set up redirects for them.
+It's free and very useful.